 - When there’s a breakup, must there be name-calling in a blog, in a series of tweets, in Friending and de-Friending and unending back-and-forth that is (or should be) embarrassing for both of you?
 And your real-world friends and family?

-Discretion is the better part of valor
+Discretion (on the Internet) is the better part of valor

 Am I proposing that you not freely discuss relationships in your own writing, in a way that helps you sort them out, sharing happiness, allowing others to learn from your experience, or to enjoy vicariously?
 Not at all.